 - Release Butterflies.
 Grow some Very Hungry Caterpillars at your house and release them into the sky.
 The whole family will be captivated as the caterpillars grow, spin a cocoon, and complete metamorphosis as they hatch into butterflies all in front of your eyes.

 - Make a Journal.
 A nature journal will give you some direction as you hike and take walks outdoors.
 The youngest child can start out with a simple photo checklist to keep a record.

 - Clean Up Litter.
 Much to the dismay of parents, kids love to pick up dirty pieces of trash off the ground.
 Why not make an day of it?
 Read this book about collecting litter and then head out on your local trail for your own litter-control-mission.

 - Find a Race.
-Did you miss your local Turkey Trot?
-Get out your jogging stroller and find another race to join as a family.
+Get out your jogging stroller and find a race to join as a family.

 I believe we need to travel and plan adventures with our kids–even though it’s not easy.
 You can read more about our “travel with kids” philosophy here.

 WANT THE FREE E-BOOK?

 Get the free 'Start Simple' e-book + the Mini-Course.